jdeschena/pgm/README.md

 The training scripts are located in `scripts/train`.
 We use a Slurm cluster with Pyxis to submit jobs using a Docker container (more details can be found in the main branch).
 Since you likely have a different environment, we also provide scripts that can run in a plain Python environment (look for files with the suffix `-one-node-no-slurm.sh`) on a single node.
 For details on running in multi-node settings without Slurm, please refer to the [original repository](https://github.com/valeoai/Halton-MaskGIT).

 ## Sampling
-We evaluate the Fréchet Inception Distance (FID) and Inception Score (IS) by comparing 50k generated samples against 50k samples from the training set.
+We evaluate the Fréchet Inception Distance (FID) and Inception Score (IS) by comparing 50k generated samples against 50k samples from the validation set.
 The scripts to compute the FID and IS are located in `scripts/eval`.

 ## Acknowledgement
 - This branch builds upon the [HaltonMaskGIT repo](https://github.com/valeoai/Halton-MaskGIT).
 We are grateful to their authors.